maldoinc/wireup/docs/pages/getting_started.md

-This walkthrough will introduce you to the most common use cases for a typical application.

-Wireup can be used standalone as a DI container and service locator or it can be integrated with common frameworks for simplified usage.
+Wireup can be used standalone as a DI container/service locator or it can be integrated with common frameworks for simplified usage.